-You should ensure that your model is linear and your objective is quadratic.
-Also, you should set the linear option of the model block.
+You must ensure that your objective is quadratic.
+Regarding the model, it must either be linear or solved at first order with an analytical steady state provided.
+In the first case, you should set the linear option of the model block or model_options command.

-It is possible to use the estimation command after the discretionary_policy command, in order to estimate the model with optimal policy under discretion.
+It is possible to use the estimation command after the discretionary_policy command, in order to estimate the model with optimal policy under discretion and evaluate_planner_objective to compute welfare.